Pokemon GO Next Update Release Date Coming Soon? May Fix App Freezing And Gym Battle Removal Glitches

 Niantic Labs and those behind the Pokemon GO product seem to attempt to find new ways to engage players in the popular game of catching Pokemon in real world locations.
 A recent Apple Watch app was released but was met with disappointed from reviewers and many game players.
 The holiday events seem to spur some interest for enthusiasts but are not going to put the game back in the top spot of the charts anytime soon.

-It almost seems as if Niantic Labs would do best to introduce some sort of contest in the game with “real world” prizes for top players, in an effort to regenerate the massive enthusiasm that was once part of this cultural phenomenon.
+It almost seems as if Niantic Labs would do best to introduce some contest in the game with “real world” prizes for top players, to regenerate the massive enthusiasm that was once part of this cultural phenomenon.
 Until then, loyal fans of the game will continue playing the game and enjoy those holiday events, while hoping the new updates arrive soon to fix those pesky glitches.

-Pokemon GO fans, what are you hoping in the next major update from Niantic Labs for the game?
+Pokemon GO fans, what are you hoping for from the next major update from Niantic Labs?
 Do you think there is any way the creators can make the game even more fun and popular like before?

 [Featured Image by Mike Coppola/Getty Images]